breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 #### Introduction to Jakarta RESTful Web Service

-Representational State Transfer (REST) is an architectural style where the web services are viewed as resources, and ca be identified by Uniform Resources Identifiers (URIs).
+Representational State Transfer (REST) is an architectural style where the Web Services are viewed as resources, and ca be identified by Uniform Resources Identifiers (URIs).
 The Web Services implemented using REST are named RESTful Web Services.
 With Jakarta EE, the specification that defines this style is Jakarta RESTful Web Services.
 For Jakarta 11 now we are on the version 4.0.

 For Jakarta RESTful Web Services 4.0 we have multiple implementations showed on the following table: